Kojji/AWS-template-deploy-static-website/README.md

 ## Deployment Instructions

-1. Create a new directory, navigate to that directory in a terminal and clone the GitHub repository:
+1. Create a new directory, navigate to that directory in a terminal and clone this GitHub repository:
     ```
     git clone https://github.com/aws-samples/serverless-patterns
     ```